Objective

 Pledges you can make

-Removing the Shell app reduces engagement with their loyalty ecosystem and digital fuel discount programs, cutting a direct consumer touchpoint Shell uses to drive repeat purchases.
+Removing the Chevron app reduces engagement with their loyalty ecosystem and digital fuel pricing tools, signaling disengagement from their consumer data pipeline.

 Objective